PoolPy: Automated combinatorial pooling for high-throughput molecular profiling: Acknowledgments

 \section{Acknowledgments}

 This research was funded by the Swiss National Science Foundation (SNSF) Ambizione grant \#PZ00P3\_223880, and by grant \#2023-622 of the Strategic Focus Area “Personalized Health and Related Technologies (PHRT)” of the ETH Domain (Swiss Federal Institutes of Technology).
+The sequencing was performed using instruments from the Functional Genomics Center Zurich (FGCZ) of University of Zurich and ETH Zurich.